 Welcome!
 I am an Assistant Professor of Gender, Sexuality, & Feminist Studies at Middlebury College.
 I completed my Ph.D. in Feminist Studies at the University of California, Santa Barbara and a Postdoctoral Fellowship at Rice University.

 I am an interdisciplinary scholar of feminist and queer theory and I am interested in those ideas that have become taken-for-granted by self-identified liberals, progressives, and leftists.
 This approach marks the through line of my research on things as ostensibly disparate as reproductive justice, queer rurality, food justice, intersectionality, and pelvic pain.
-My book Unbecoming: Visibility Politics and Queer Rurality is forthcoming with the University of Minnesota press.
+My book Visibility Interrupted: Rural Queer Life and the Politics of Unbecoming is forthcoming with the University of Minnesota press.
 I also directed and produced In Plain Sight, a film meant to put into wider circulation some of the ideas in my book.

 I bring this same commitment to “translation” to my teaching.
 Across my courses, I use project-based learning to help students practice moving course material beyond the classroom in innovative and epistemologically-sound ways.
 For the last few years, my students’ final course projects have included producing play-able board games.